luisbosque/luisbosque.github.com/_posts/2018-03-13-keeping-the-important-tasks-under-control.markdown

 I tend to forget things.
 The more things I have to do, the more things I forget.
 Daily stress probably makes also an impact on the ability to retain things.
 Besides that, I'm a pretty anxious person.
 Not at the point of having a disorder, but it surely has a word or two to say in my routine.
 In summary, I like to have things under control without leaving the urge to do everything immediately win.

-My daily tasks at works come from very different contexts.
+My daily tasks at work come from very different contexts.
 Some of them are issues or projects related.
 Some tasks are planned within a roadmap and some are just part of a backlog.
 They can also be classified as those that come from meetings, issues, or other kind of team work and those that I proactively think about in order to improve the team, the company and the technology.
 These tasks, as head of a department, are key to my role.

 I don't know about other companies or people out there but there's a constant noise at work.
 Constant notifications, emails, fires and change of contexts are happening all the time.
 Focusing is hard if you don't have a method to identify the important.